Eddie Murphy Stars In Hilarious New ‘Beauty And The Beast’ Parody Trailer

 Watch the new parody trailer here, but be warned that it contains strong language.

-But it’s not just Eddie Murphy who makes an appearance in the new trailer, it’s his wide array of iconic characters played in various films over the past few decades.
+However, it’s not just Eddie Murphy who makes an appearance in the new trailer, it’s his wide array of iconic characters played in various films over the past few decades.

 While viewers are confused if Eddie Murphy is having romantic chemistry with Emma Watson or the Beast in the new plot, it doesn’t make the trailer any less funny!